pschatzmann/arduino-dlna/README.md

 The Digital Living Network Alliance (DLNA) aimed to establish __interoperability__ among PCs, consumer appliances, and mobile devices across wired and wireless networks.
 The goal was to provide a common solution for __sharing digital media and content__ services.

 Though this technology is now more then 20 years old and can be considered obsolete, it is still quite useful for some use cases: For Audio and Video the successor protocols are __Chromecast and AirPlay__.
 Chromecast is close sourced and uses secure channels to Google, so you can't implement your own devices.
-On the other hand, Airplay is Apple specific and is not available on Android.
+On the other hand, Airplay is Apple specific and is not available on other platforms (e.g. Android).
 This leaves __DLNA as the only open and flexible Standard__ for accessing and sharing digital media (audio, video, images...)!

 ## The Standard